paolabarajas/Diversity-reponses-in-Hawaii-precipitation-/data/readme.txt

 Contains geology information at the plot level.

 Note that the R files included here are intermediate data results and are provided here as computational time is time consuming.
-The analysis can replicated quickly by loading the R files.
+The analysis can be replicated quickly by loading the R files.